 This article provides an explanation on how to utilize Knack's import feature to establish connections with other records.

-You have the ability to utilize an import feature to establish connections with other records.
+You can utilize the import feature to establish connections with other records.
 By importing records into an existing table, you have the flexibility to select which field from that table should match the corresponding column in the file you are importing.

 Furthermore, it is also possible to match a column in your file with a field in a connecting table.
 Knack will then use that match to find a record to connect to.

-In the example above, we’re importing a file containing Account records.
-We’re matching the data in the CSV file to the records that already exist in Knack using the "Company" column.
+In the example above, we’re importing a file containing Contact records.
+We’re matching the data in the CSV file to the records that already exist in Knack using the "Phone" column.

 This field was chosen because it contains a unique value for each record.

-The import will use the value of that column to search for any Company records that have the same value.
-If Knack finds a match, it will connect the Account record, created by the row in the imported file, to that specific Company record.
+The import will use the value of that column to search for any Client records that have the same value.
+If Knack finds a match, it will connect the Contact record, created by the row in the imported file, to that specific Client record.

 Importing to a Many-to-Many Connection Field